 How to choose the right products for your dog

-There is no single perfect combination of dog cooling products.
-The right setup depends on your dog’s breed, size, age, your home environment, and how you spend your days.
-A Chihuahua in a London flat needs different gear from a Working Cocker on a Devon farm.
-Here is how to think about it.
+There’s no single perfect combination of dog cooling products.
+The right setup depends on your dog’s breed, size, age, home environment, and how you spend your day.
+A Chihuahua living in a London flat and a Working Cocker living on a Devon farm won’t need the same gear.

-Large breeds with thick double coats benefit most from products that cover a large area.
-A cooling coat, which extends from chest to hindquarters, bypasses the insulating effect of their fur much better than a small vest.
-An elevated bed gets them off warm surfaces where their thick undercoat traps heat against their body.
-A paddling pool is often a hit with water-loving breeds like Labradors and Spaniels, giving them a way to dump heat quickly after exercise.
+Large breeds with thick double coats benefit more from products that cover a larger area of the body.
+A cooling coat, which extends from the chest to the hindquarters, bypasses the insulating effect of their fur much better than a small vest.
+Elevated beds keep them above warm surfaces, where the thick undercoat can trap heat against the body.
+Paddling pools are often a hit for water-loving breeds like Labradors and Spaniels, as they can release heat quickly after exercise.

-Small dogs and toy breeds lose heat fast because of their high surface-area-to-volume ratio, but they also heat up fast in direct sun.
-A small cooling mat and a bandana is usually plenty.
-Most small dogs find vests and coats too bulky for their frame, and the extra weight of a wet coat is disproportionate on a 5kg dog.
-Keep it simple for the little ones.
+Small dogs and toy breeds lose heat quickly due to their high surface-area-to-volume ratio, but they also heat up quickly in direct sunlight.
+A small cooling mat and bandana are usually sufficient.
+For most small dogs, vests and coats feel bulky on their frame, and the extra weight of a wet coat feels disproportionate on a 5kg dog.
+Keep it simple for little dogs.

-Do not buy the cheapest option available.
-A £5 bandana that tears on the second walk or a gel mat that cracks after a week is worse than no product at all because it gives you a false sense of security.
-If I had to pick just two products for any dog, I would go with a quality gel cooling mat and a reliable evaporative vest.
-Those two items handle the vast majority of situations.
+Don’t buy the cheapest option.
+A £5 bandana that tears on the second walk, or a gel mat that cracks within a week, is worse than no product because it gives a false sense of security.
+If I had to pick just two products for any dog, I’d choose a quality gel cooling mat and a reliable evaporative vest.
+These 2 items can handle most situations.
 Everything else is supplementary.

 Keeping your dog cool without buying anything

-Dog cooling products help, but they are one part of a bigger picture.
-Some of the most effective ways to keep your dog safe in hot weather cost nothing at all.
+Dog cooling products help, but they’re an option, but not a requirement.
+Some of the most effective ways to keep your dog safe in hot weather are completely free.

-Water access is the single most important thing.
-Your dog should have fresh water available at all times, and during a heatwave you should increase the number of water stations around your home.
-A bowl in the kitchen, one in the garden, one by their bed, one on each floor if you have a multi-level house.
-Some dogs drink more when the water is moving, so a pet water fountain can make a real difference to their overall hydration.
-If you are out and about, carry a travel bowl and offer water every 15 to 20 minutes.
+Water access is the most important thing.
+Your dog should have access to fresh water at all times, and during a heatwave, increase the number of water stations in the house.
+Have a bowl in the kitchen, one in the garden, one near the dog’s bed, and one on each floor if your house is multi-level.
+Some dogs drink a lot of water while moving, so a pet water fountain can make a real difference in their overall hydration.
+If you’re outside, carry a travel bowl and offer water every 15 to 20 minutes.

-Ice cubes in water bowls are fine for most dogs and they keep the water cooler for longer.
-Some dogs treat them as a crunchy treat.
+Ice cubes in water bowls are fine for most dogs and keep the water cool longer.
+Some dogs enjoy them as a crunchy treat.
 Plain ice is safe.
-Flavoured ice cubes made from diluted chicken broth can encourage picky drinkers, but check the broth has absolutely no onion or garlic.
+Flavored ice cubes made from diluted chicken broth may encourage picky drinkers, but broth should absolutely avoid onion or garlic.
 Both are toxic to dogs, even in small amounts.

-Change your walking schedule completely during a heatwave.
-Walk before 8am or after 8pm.
-The air is cooler, the pavements are cooler, and the sun is either not up or not strong enough to cause problems.
-If you have no choice but to walk during the day, stick to shaded paths and grass, keep the walk short, and stop the moment your dog shows signs of struggling.
-Five minutes on grass is infinitely better than 20 minutes on hot tarmac.
+During a heatwave, completely change your walking schedule.
+Walk your dog before 8 AM or after 8 PM.
+At this time, the air is cooler, pavements are cooler, and the sun is either not up or not strong enough to cause problems.
+If daytime walks are unavoidable, stick to shaded paths and grass, keep walks short, and stop immediately if the dog shows signs of struggling.
+5 minutes on grass is infinitely better than 20 minutes on hot tarmac.

 Create cool zones in your home.
-Close curtains and blinds on windows that face south or west during the day to block direct sun.
+Close curtains and blinds on south- or west-facing windows during the day to block direct sun.
 Open windows on opposite sides of the house to create a through-draft.
-Lay a damp towel on a hard floor for your dog to lie on.
-Set up a fan to circulate air, but do not point it directly at your dog.
-Most find the direct blast of air unpleasant.
+Lay a damp towel on the hard floor where the dog can lie down.
+Set a fan to circulate air, but don’t point it directly at the dog.
+Most dogs find direct air blasts unpleasant.

 Wet your dog’s feet and belly.
-These areas have thinner fur and more blood vessels close to the surface, so cooling them has a fast impact on overall body temperature.
-Stand your dog in a shallow tray of cool water or wipe them down with a wet towel.
+The fur in these areas is thinner and the blood vessels are closer to the surface, so cooling them has a rapid impact on overall body temperature.
+Have the dog stand in a shallow tray of cool water or wipe them with a wet towel.
 Use cool water, around 15°C to 20°C, not freezing water.
-Icy water causes surface blood vessels to constrict, which actually traps heat inside the body and makes the problem worse.
+Icy water surfaces constrict blood vessels, which can trap heat inside the body and worsen the problem.

 Adjust mealtimes.
-Digestion generates body heat, and a large meal in the middle of a hot day makes your dog’s internal cooling system work harder.
-Move feeding to early morning and late evening.
-If your dog eats dry food, make sure it is stored in a cool, dry place because heat can cause fats in the food to go rancid.
-Our guide to the best dry dog food covers proper storage in more detail.
-Wet food contains more moisture and can help with hydration in summer, so consider mixing some in.
+Digestion generates body heat, and a large meal in the middle of a hot day forces the dog’s internal cooling system to work harder.
+Move feedings to early morning and late evening.
+If your dog eats dry food, make sure the food is stored in a cool, dry place, as heat can rancidify the food’s fats.
+Our best dry dog food guide covers proper storage in more detail.
+Wet food has more moisture and can help with hydration in the summer, so consider mixing it in a little.

 Groom your dog properly.
 Regular brushing removes dead undercoat that traps heat against the skin.
-For double-coated breeds, a professional groom can thin the coat without shaving it, which allows better airflow.
-Never shave a double-coated breed.
+For double-coated breeds, a professional groomer can thin the coat without shaving it, which improves airflow.
+Never shave double-coated breeds.
 The undercoat actually provides insulation against both heat and sun.
-Shaving removes that protection and exposes the skin to sunburn.
+Shaving removes that protection and can expose the skin to sunburn.
 Brushing is the answer, not shaving.

 Heatstroke emergency: what to do right now